Drill regulations for quick-firing field artillery

 If the angle of sight lacks, the commander orders : level null.
 To change the level, he orders level up (down) x.
 To increase the elevation of ½ mil, the correction can be made on the elevation, but only on the level, the commander orders elevation x ½, increase!

 As soon as the gun is aimed according the commander’s order, the aimer says ready! and the commander for the first shot!
-At that order, the breech-blocker, the loader and the commander go back outside the wheels, and the aimer.
-Then, to open fire, the commander orders first (second) and so on.
+At that order, the breech-blocker, the loader and the commander go back outside the wheels, and the aimer grasps the firing handle with the right hand to transmit the fire, and with the left hand, he leans on the shield case.
+Then, to open fire, the commander orders first (second) shot! and the aimer draws the handle vigorously downward to trip the trigger arm and releases it.
+After the shot, the breech-blocker opens the breech to eject the cartridge case and holds it open until reloading, while the aimer lay the gun.

 To change the target, the commander orders the new target and the new firing data, then the aimer orders : move the gun.
 The gunners moves the gun accordingly : the aimer and the left shell-handler shifting the left wheel, the breech-blocker and the right shell-handler the right wheel, the fuze-cutter and the loader the traversing lever.